TransitApp/GTFS-blocks-to-transfers/README.md

 Riders probably won't be able to, or want to, to stay on board if:

 * The wait time aboard the bus is quite long.
 * The next trip is very similar to the preceding trip, but in reverse.
-We assess similarity by comparing the sequence of stop locations of the two trips using a modified [Hausdorrf metric](https://en.wikipedia.org/wiki/Hausdorff_distance).
+We assess similarity by comparing the sequence of stop locations of the two trips using a modified [Hausdorff metric](https://en.wikipedia.org/wiki/Hausdorff_distance).

 You can adjust thresholds or entirely disable a heuristic in [`blocks_to_transfers/config.py`](#).